Group schemes and motivic spectra: On the localization functor

 \section{On the localization functor $C_*\cc Fr$}

 Throughout this section $k$ is an (infinite) perfect field.
 As usual, we assume $\charr k\not=2$ whenever we deal with orthogonal or special orthogonal motivic spectra.
-A new approach to the classical Morel--Voevodsky stable homotopy theory $SH(k)$ was suggested in~\cite{GP5}. {\it It has nothing to do with any kind of motivic equivalences\/} and is briefly defined as follows.
-We start with the local stable homotopy category of sheaves of $S^1$-spectra $SH_{S^1}^{\nis}(k)$.
-Then stabilizing $SH_{S^1}^{\nis}(k)$ with respect to the endofunctor $\gmp\wedge-$, we arrive at the triangulated category of bispectra $SH_{\nis}(k)$.
-We then apply an {\it explicit\/} localization functor
+Recall that $SH_{\nis}(k)$ is the triangulated category obtained from the local stable homotopy category of sheaves of $S^1$-spectra $SH_{S^1}^{\nis}(k)$ by stabilizing $SH_{S^1}^{\nis}(k)$ with respect to the endofunctor $\gmp\wedge-$.